sylefeb/Silice/learn-silice/README.md

 Silice, the algorithms.

 Silice lets you write algorithms within your units, enabling to reason with a more standard imperative programming flow.
-Just to get our feet wet, here is an example in simulation (we'll do example in hardware very soon):
+Just to get our feet wet, here is an example in simulation:

 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=./tutorial/t8.si&syntax=c) -->
 <!-- The below code snippet is automatically added from ./tutorial/t8.si -->